About

 Married women's work

 You are welcome to download and cite these papers on married women's work.
-However, I am working on revised versions of all these papers for a book manuscript.
+However, I am working on revised versions of all these papers.
 Please email me if you are interested in reading this research.

 "Women's rights and women's labor: Married women’s property laws and labor force participation, 1860-1900.
 Economic History Association meetings, September 2006.
 (More recent version available on request.
 Please email me if you are interested)